Tax evasion: Privatization of tax enforcement

 Professor Christopher Hood first suggested privatization of tax enforcement to control tax evasion more efficiently than a government department would, and some governments have adopted this approach.
 In Bangladesh, customs administration was partly privatized in 1991.

 Abuse by private tax collectors (see tax farming below) has on occasion led to revolutionary overthrow of governments who have outsourced tax administration.

 Tax farming

-Tax farming is an historical means of collection of revenue.
+Tax farming is a historical means of collection of revenue.
 Governments received a lump sum in advance from a private entity, which then collects and retains the revenue and bears the risk of evasion by the taxpayers.
 It has been suggested that tax farming may reduce tax evasion in less developed countries.

 This system may be liable to abuse by the "tax-farmers" seeking to make a profit, if they are not subject to political constraints.
 Abuses by tax farmers (together with a tax system that exempted the aristocracy) were a primary reason for the French Revolution that toppled Louis XVI.